Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 This documentation will describe _how_ to build expressions connected to component fields using the Expressions tool in Altinn Studio.

-Expressions are a concept in Altinn apps that let app-developers dynamically assign values to different elements in an application.
+Expressions are a concept in Altinn apps that lets app-developers dynamically assign values to different elements in an application.
 Please read more in the [Expressions section of Apps documentation](../../../../app/development/logic/expressions) of what expression can be used for and how the syntax works.